phookit/template_cmake/README.md

 ### `include/PROJ_NAME/`

 * Creates the include directory structure.
-No headers are added.
 This is where publicly available library headers should go.
+By default a header file named `PROJ_NAME.h[pp]`will be generated depending on the chosen language.

 ### `src/CMakeLists.txt`